StackStorm/st2/docs/source/upgrade_notes.rst

   sudo service docker-hubot restart
   ```

-To verify the upgrade, please follow the link to run the [self-verification script](https://docs.stackstorm.com/troubleshooting/self_verification.html).
+To verify the upgrade, please follow the link to run the :doc:`self-verification script <troubleshooting/self_verification>`.

 |st2| 1.1
 ---------